Ninetalesgh/dndcampaign/vault/dm/arvandor/characters/living_npcs.md

   She encourages the players and Theron Windrunner to find out more about Mithdral.
     ==INSIGHT== She doesn't actually seem to care about Mithdral.
 ###### Lines
-  "Arcane studies are not just about power; they are about understanding the world’s complexities, finding the connections that others miss."
+  "Arcane studies are not just about power; they are about understanding the world's complexities, finding the connections that others miss."
   "Our discipline isn't just about magic—it's about clarity, precision, and knowing how to adapt to every situation."
-  *observing a student’s work* "I expect more than just talent from my students.
+  *observing a student's work* "I expect more than just talent from my students.
 It's not enough to simply wield magic—they must understand the responsibility that comes with it."
   *with a gentle but firm tone* "A true scholar does not shy away from hard questions, even if the answers are not what they hoped for."
   "There is much to learn from our ancestors, but the true test is whether we can use that knowledge for something greater than ourselves."
   (if the players confront her about Glacirax)